The Dishman Family of Virginia

 Citations

-1. [S10] Samuel Dishman (Duchmein) will (15 Nov 1726), Deeds & Wills No. 8, 1723 - 1738, page 84, County Clerk's Office, Westmoreland County, Virginia. mentions daughter Mary Dishman.
+1. [S10] Samuel Dishman (Duchmein) will (15 Nov 1726), Deeds & Wills No. 8, 1723 - 1738, page 84, County Clerk's Office, mentions daughter Mary Dishman.

-2. [S102] James Dallas Dishman, Compiler, Dishman Family Genealogical Chart, (Lynchburg, VA: Privately printed, 1993).
+2. [S102] James Dallas Dishman, compiler, Book - Dishman Descendants Chart, (Lynchburg, VA: Privately printed, 1993).

-3. [S33] Assumnption of this researcher:Assuming that the birth order of Samuel Dishman's children is the same as the order they are mentioned in his will, Mary would be the youngest child and would be born after Peter who was born c1718, so her birth year is assumed to be c1719.
+3. [S33] Assumption of this researcher:Assuming that the birth order of Samuel Dishman's children is the same as the order they are mentioned in his will, Mary would be the youngest child and would be born after Peter who was born c1718, so her birth year is assumed to be c1719.

-4. [S111] Fothergill, Augusta B., Compiler, Wills of Westmoreland County, Virginia, 1654-1800, (Baltimore, MD: Genealogical Publishing Company, 1973; reprint Richmond, VA: Appeals Press, 1925). p.
+4. [S111] Fothergill, Augusta B., compiler, Book - Westmoreland Co.
+Wills 1654-1800, (Baltimore, MD: Genealogical Publishing Company, 1973; reprint Richmond, VA: Appeals Press, 1925). p.
 164, Elizabeth Brown entry, will dated 30 Aug 1770 refers to her sister Mary Rutherford and brother James Dishman.

-5. [S1320] Elizabeth Brown will (30 Aug 1770), Will Book 15, pp. 120-121, County Clerk's Office, Westmoreland County, Virginia. mentions sister Mary Rutherford and brother James Dishman.
+5. [S1320] Elizabeth Brown will (30 Aug 1770), Will Book 15, pp. 120-121, County Clerk's Office, mentions sister Mary Rutherford and brother James Dishman.

 6. [S111] Fothergill, Augusta B., Westmoreland Co.
 Wills 1654-1800, p.
 164, will of Elizabeth Dishman Brown written 31 Aug 1770 mentions sister Mary Rutherford and brother James Dishman.

-8. [S346] Genealogical papers, Hagey, William Anderson, (ca. 1940-1998), box 2, file 107, "Dishman, Elizabeth and Original Browne (d.
-1757)", cites will of Elizabeth (Dishman) Brown dated 31 Aug 1770, reference no. Mss1 H1227 a FA2, Virginia Historical Society, Richmond, Virginia.
+8. [S346] William Anderson Hagey, Genealogical papers, (ca. 1940-1998), reference no. Mss1 H1227 a FA2, box 2, file 107, "Dishman, Elizabeth and Original Browne (d.
+1757)", cites will of Elizabeth (Dishman) Brown dated 31 Aug 1770.

 9. [S111] Fothergill, Augusta B., Westmoreland Co.
 Wills 1654-1800, p.
 164.

-10. [S1320] Elizabeth Brown will, Will Book 15, pp. 120-121.
+10. [S1320] Elizabeth Brown will (1770.)

 James Dishman, Sr.1